 For deliverance from all danger, violence, oppression, and degradation, let us pray to the Lord.
+Lord, have mercy.

 That we may end our lives in faith and hope, without suffering and without reproach, let us pray to the Lord.
+Lord, have mercy.